cognesy/instructor-php/README.md

 ### Receiving notification on internal events

-Instructor allows you to receive a detailed information at every stage of request and response processing via events.
+Instructor allows you to receive detailed information at every stage of request and response processing via events.

  * `(new Instructor)->onEvent(string $class, callable $callback)` method - receive callback when specified type of event is dispatched
  * `(new Instructor)->wiretap(callable $callback)` method - receive any event dispatched by Instructor, may be useful for debugging or performance analysis